colinaut/action-table/README.md

 **Attributes:**

 * name - the name of the column to filter.
-Alternately
+Or search entire table with name "action-table".
 * label - the label to display.
 Defaults to the column name
 * options - (optional) to override the generated menu add a list of options as a comma delimited string.
 * type - the menu type.
 Defaults to 'select', can also be 'checkbox' or 'radio'.